These gluten-free goodies are rich and fudge-like, and taste even better after you store them in the fridge.

-Satisfying, rich and decadent tasting, these healthy no bake maca brownies are naturally gluten free, paleo, vegan, dairy free and refined sugar free!
+Satisfying, rich and decadent tasting, gluten free, paleo, vegan, dairy free and refined sugar free!

 Maca Fun Facts:

-- Maca is grown high in the mountains of South America, mainly in high altitude regions of Peru.
+- Maca grows in the high altitude regions of Peru.

-- Another unique fact about maca root is that historically it has been considered a very potent aphrodisiac and a traditional fertility secret of populations living in the Andes.
+- It’s been considered a very potent aphrodisiac and a traditional fertility secret in the populations living in the Andes.

 - The main edible part of the plant is the root, which grows underground.
 It exists in several colors, ranging from white to black.

-- Maca may help reduce the number and severity of migraine headaches by helping balance estrogen and progesterone levels in the body.
+- Maca helps reduce the number and severity of migraines by helping balance estrogen and progesterone levels in the body.